steinim/maturity_model_blogpost/content.md

-Click here to see the model on web: http://bekkopen.github.io/maturity-model
+Click here to see the model: http://bekkopen.github.io/maturity-model

 HOW TO USE THE MODEL
 --------------------